Friday, March 14, 2025

 Isaiah 26:4 Trust in the Lord forever, For in God the Lord, we have an everlasting Rock.
 (NASB)

-But because I've confessed Jesus as my Savior and Lord and follow Him, His grace covers all my sins.
-Every time I cry out for help, God hears me.
+Because I’ve confessed Jesus as my Savior and Lord, and I follow Him, I can be confident that every time I cry out for help, God hears me.
 He helps me.
 He becomes my safe place while He works things out for my good.

 "Those who look to him are radiant, and their faces shall never be ashamed."
 (Ps.
 34:5) (ESV)